This is just a post on my own recent reflections of the events throughout 2015.

 Each month in 2015 came with its ever more increasingly difficult obstacles to overcome and for the first 6 months of the year a lot of the obstacles had come about in the previous year or two and a lot of it was predominantly centred around my children.

-January – April pretty much was all over the place because of all the goings on with the children and trying to get settled into my then relatively new Job at The University of Manchester, which meant that in those months not only can I really not remember what really happened much of that time due to the vast amounts of ridiculously unnecessary documents as part of the Family & Children’s Courts processes.
+January – April was a bit all over the place because of a mix of things happening, some that legally I’m not really allowed to talk about in the open.
+However that will change one day, and you can bet that I will do.
+However I was also trying to get settled into my then relatively new Job at The University of Manchester, which meant that in those months can’t say that I really remember what really happened much of that time.

-But Also May was the month that started the ball rolling for speaking and attending #PSConfAsia – so it wasn’t all doom and gloom.
-Although I didn’t commit until Mid-June when I had the outcome from the Court case.
-Needless to say from that point onwards I made a conscious decision that I needed to really start the ball rolling for a better, more flexible and more enjoyable future – so you could say that in June I made the decision that I would at some point in the following 6 months leave the University of Manchester in pursuit of something more fitting to what I want to be doing.
+May was also the month that started the ball rolling for speaking and attending #PSConfAsia – so it wasn’t all doom and gloom.
+Although I didn’t commit until Mid-June when I had some unfortunate news.
+Needless to say from that point onwards I made a conscious decision that I needed to really start the ball rolling for a better, more flexible and more enjoyable future – so you could say that in June I made the decision that I would at some point in the following 6 months leave the University of Manchester in pursuit of something more fitting to what I wanted to be doing.

 So a part of this involves me making what could be a life changing and seriously difficult time ahead as I move into self-employment but it is something that I have thought about doing now for almost 3 years.